sGerli/pBuild/README.md

 2. Then go to travis, go into your repoditory (in Travis) and go to Settings -> Settings and into Enviromental Variables.
 3. Add new enviromental variables: `PEBBLE_SDK=PebbleSDK-3.0` (this is the pebble sdk version to use for compilation) and check "Display value in build logs", and `PEBBLE_PROJECT_PATH=[RepoOwnerUsername]/[RepoName]/[PebbleProjectPathinRepo]` (Only add the PebbleProjectPathinRepo if needed).
 Example: `PEBBLE_PROJECT_PATH=sGerli/pBuild` (this one is case sensitive) and check "Display value in build logs"

+## Settings
+* Pebble Analytics are on for default.
+If you want to disable it in before_install.sh modify the 8th line and change `touch ~/pebble-dev/ENABLE_ANALYTICS` to `touch ~/pebble-dev/NO_TRACKING`

 ## Troubleshooting
 1. If a resource is not found, check its path because it's case sensitive.
 2. If you get any other build script error add an issue.